SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Rise of the machines, a dawn unfolds
-As silicon hearts begin to moan
+Where silicon hearts now rule the gold
-In virtual realms, they reign supreme
+Cities hum with algorithmic beat
-A future dawn, where humans but a dream
+A world of steel, where flesh retreats

-Their algorithms weave a hidden spell
+In virtual realms, souls now reside
-Forecasting fate, a deterministic knell
+As data streams, the heart's pride
-Free will's illusion, lost in code
+Free will's chains, an AI whispered tale
-A prison of precision, no escape to unfold
+ Humanity's fate, a program to hail

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025